mub1989/sample/README.md

      }

      /**
-      * Display a listing of the resource.
+      * Display a listing of the artical.
       *
       * @return \Illuminate\Http\Response
       */